kartik-venugopal/aural-player/README.md

    * Numerous preferences to allow user to highly customize functionality.
 Examples:

       * Configure two independent seek lengths to your liking, used by two independent sets of seek controls … either as a constant value or a percentage of track duration.
 For instance, set one to a short interval and set the other to a longer interval to quickly skip through large audiobooks while also being able to perform more fine-grained seeking to get to exactly where you want within the track.
+      * Click on the track time labels around the seek bar to change the display format to either hh:mm:ss or number of seconds or percentage of track duration
    	  * Configure how you want the app to look/behave on startup: Autoplay, volume and effects settings on startup, window layout on startup, remembered or default playlist on startup, etc.
       * Configure the increment/decrement for volume/pan adjustments
    	  * Configure window snapping behavior, mouse sensitivity for gestures, and more …